Get us in your inbox

 • Sai Wan Ho

-But it’s architectural history is also significant.
-Much like Chungking Mansions, Tai On is a composite building, a building with very few restrictions on their internal use.
-People lived on the top floors and businesses occupied the ground floors, effectively creating self-sufficient worlds inside these buildings.
-For the same reasons as the aforementioned Provident Center, composite buildings eventually fell out of favour.
-And while composite buildings themselves aren’t all that rare in Hong Kong, not many are as lively or large as Tai On Building.
-It’s one of the few that truly feels like a completely new world once you step inside.
+But its architectural history is also significant.
+Much like Chungking Mansions, Tai On is a composite building with very few restrictions on their internal use.
+People lived on the top floors, and businesses occupied the ground floors, creating self-sufficient worlds inside these buildings.
+For the same reasons as Provident Center, composite buildings eventually fell out of favour.
+And while these buildings aren’t all that rare in Hong Kong, few are as lively or large as Tai On Building.
+It’s one of the few that feels like a completely new world once you step inside.

 • Things to do